What if there was a system that can detect a bushfire within minutes of ignition?

 - 65% detected within 1 minutes 65% 65%

-The bushfires that occurred over the 2019/20 Australian spring and summer followed by the Californian 2020 fire season were unprecedented in scale, global in impact, and incurred substantial economic, social, and environmental costs.
-Studies predict that this situation will worsen over time with regions such as Australia getting hotter and drier year after year.
+The bushfires that occurred over the 2019/2020 Australian spring and summer followed by the Californian 2020 fire season were unprecedented in scale, global in impact, and incurred substantial economic, social, and environmental costs.
+Studies predict that this situation will esculate over time, with regions such as Australia getting hotter and drier year after year.

-With COVID-19 still circulating in the community, sharing of international crews and aircraft that proved so vital during the summer bushfire crisis has been thrown into doubt and disrupted a number of hazard reduction activities.
+With COVID-19 still circulating worldwide, sharing of international crews and aircraft that proved vital during the summer bushfire crisis has been thrown into doubt and disrupted a number of hazard reduction activities.

 Fire services cannot allow even the smallest secluded fire to smoulder for the sake of forest ecology.
 All fires need to be extinguished as quickly as possible.
 Yet, detecting a bushfire can take up to 90 minutes following ignition.